 The course meets the criteria for 13.5 contact hours (1.35 CEUs).

-Application has been made to the NJ and MD Board of PT Examiners.
+Application has been made to the MD Board of PT Examiners.

 The PA State Board of Physical Therapy accept other state board's approvals.